 If you’re dealing with an opioid problem or believe you are, we can get you on the path to a safe and life-changing recovery through our Medication-Assisted Treatment (MAT) program.
 If you’re ready, contact us today at 203-344-0025 to speak to one of our Medication-Assisted Therapy experts.

-What is Medication Assisted Treatment in New Haven?
+What is Medication Assisted Treatment?

-Medication-Assisted Treatment (MAT) is a therapeutic program that bridges the gap between repeating the destructive cycle of opioid abuse and becoming completely clean and sober.
+Medication-assisted treatment (MAT) is a therapeutic program that bridges the gap between repeating the destructive cycle of opioid abuse and becoming completely clean and sober.
 It provides treatment through medications, counseling, and therapy that allows the person to clear the substance that has taken hold of them safely without causing undue harm to their health.
 At the same time, they receive tailored counseling and therapy to address the underlying cause of the substance abuse and how to adjust to a life free of illicit drugs.

 How MAT Supports Overcoming Opioid Use Disorder (OUD)